-- 1. Acquisition of specialized knowledge for professional career. - Ph.D. in Global Studies: Awarded on the basis of an original contribution in the area of Global Studies through mastery of relevant concepts and application of relevant methodologies. - 3.
+- 3. Ph.D. in Global Studies: Awarded on the basis of an original contribution in the area of Global Studies through mastery of relevant concepts and application of relevant methodologies. - 4.
 Ph.D. in Japanese Studies: Awarded on the basis of an original contribution in the area of Japanese Studies through mastery of relevant concepts and application of relevant methodologies.